gretaisafantasy/get_bibtex/README.md

 ```

+As seen on the example above, the file header should always start with `[Defaults]` and the keys are the same as in the command line arguments.
+That particular configuration means that instead of the default BibTeX input and output file, you want to put Cogprints BibTeX input and output file into `c.bib` and DBLP BibTeX input and output file into `d.bib`.

-Some short files named `sample.cfg`, `sample.txt`, and `sample.json` are also provided as examples, but other file formats will work too as a configuration file.
+Some short files named [`sample.cfg`](https://github.com/gretaisafantasy/get_bibtex/blob/main/sample.cfg), [`sample.txt`](https://github.com/gretaisafantasy/get_bibtex/blob/main/sample.txt), and [`sample.json`] are also provided as examples, but other file formats will work too as a configuration file.

 ## License